jmreicha/stalker/README.md

 ### Add some repo's

-To get started, either move `config.json.example` to `config.json` and update with values to test.
+To get started, move `config.json.example` to `config.json` and update it with some values to test.

 ```json
 {